The answer is yes… and no.

 I keep my Downloads folder clean.
 In fact, as I type this, it’s completely empty.

-When I download software to my machine I:
+When I download software to my machine I currently1:

-- copy the download to a backup drive, replacing any previous copy for that same software
+- Copy the download to a folder in OneDrive, replacing any previous copy

-That way, I always have a copy of the most recent set-up program for all the software I use.
+That way, I always have a copy of the most recent setup program for all the software I use, and it’s easily available across all the machines on which I use OneDrive.
+(I can also save space in OneDrive by making the folder, or just the file, cloud-only.)

-In my case, since I have several computers, this practice also allows me to avoid downloading the same thing multiple times.
-Each of my networked computers can simply now run the set-up program from the copy I archived after the first download.
+In my case, since I have several computers, this practice allows me to avoid downloading the same thing multiple times.

 If you found this article helpful, I'm sure you'll also love Confident Computing!
 My weekly email newsletter is full of articles that help you solve problems, stay safe, and give you more confidence with technology.
 Subscribe now and I'll see you there soon,